jackdixonryan/Hopped/README.md

 # Hopped JSON

+## ES6

-## Hopped jQuery Call
+## Hopped JSON Call

-If you want to use the hops JSON as if it were an API in your project, you need only use the jQuery `getJSON` method as follows:
+If you want to use hops.json in your project, use the ES6 `fetch()` method.

 ```

       const url = 'https://jackdixonryan.github.io/Hopped/hops.JSON'

-      $.getJSON(url).done(function(data){
-          console.log(data);
+      fetch(url)
+        .then(data => data.json())
+        .then(result => return result);

 ```

+Or load the jQuery library and get the json file with the `$.getJSON()` method.

 ## About

-A JSON file accessible at 'https://jackdixonryan.github.io/Hopped/hops.JSON' with information for any home brewing enthusiast on the strains of the hops plant and each varietals properties.
+A JSON file accessible at 'https://jackdixonryan.github.io/Hopped/hops.json' with information for any home brewing enthusiast on the strains of the hops plant and each varietals properties.

 #### Read the Documentation [here](https://github.com/jackdixonryan/Hopped/blob/master/docs.md).